Mediation and Negotiation Solicitors Romford and Dagenham

-Family Mediation takes place in our offices at 29 High Street Romford and 1a Station Parade Dagenham.
-Its for anyone, married or unmarried parents and children who wants to sort out practical issues following separation or divorce,arrangements for children and financial arrangements.
+Family Mediation takes place in our offices at 29 High Street, Romford, in a neutral setting that is calm and relaxed but also safe.
+Appointments are arranged at different times to safeguard each of you.
+Appointments are suitable for anyone, married or unmarried parents and children who want to sort out practical issues following separation or divorce, for example, the arrangements for children and financial arrangements.
 It also works for extended family members such as grandparents.

-Whilst mediation is confidential, if during the course of it there is a risk of either party or child getting seriously hurt or one person could be committing a criminal offence such as fraud then the mediator has an overriding duty to stop the mediation and tell the police or other authorites.
-Other than that everything discussed remains confidential between the parties and the mediator until open proposals are reached at the end.
-Consequently if mediation doesn’t proceed whilst factual information such as property and financial details can be passed on, you cannot use what is said against the other person.
+Whilst mediation is confidential, if during the course of it there is a risk of either party or child getting seriously hurt, or one person could be committing a criminal offence such as fraud, then the mediator has an overriding duty to stop the mediation and tell the police or authorites.
+Other than that, everything discussed remains confidential between the parties and the mediator until open proposals are reached at the end.
+Consequently, if mediation doesn’t proceed whilst factual information such as property and financial details can be passed on, you cannot use what is said against the other person.

 Family mediation can be used to help settle:

 - Your mediation sessions will involve you both agreeing to follow a procedure guided by the mediator at all times.
 At the start of mediation, you’ll both be encouraged to say what you each want, and need to discuss.
 These things may differ but you’ll be encouraged to agree an agenda of issues to discuss and to decide what’s most important to discuss first.